Approaches to Debugging at Scale on the Eagle System

 $ srun -n 3600 -t 1-00 -A <handle> --pty $SHELL

-When you want to disconnect from the session, type control-A then d.
+When you want to disconnect from the session, type control-a then control-d.
 The interactive job continues to run on Eagle.

 Later, to continue working in the interactive job session, reconnect to this screen session.
 To reconnect, if you have logged out of Eagle, first log in to the same login node.
 Then type screen -r to reattach to the screen session.
 If your interactive job has started, you will land on the compute node that you were given by the system.